ONLY 3 spot left!!

-This tour starts in Kathmandu and ends in Chitwan.
+This tour starts and ends in Kathmandu.
 Arrival and departure will be at Kathmandu.

 The capital city of Nepal, Kathmandu has a history that spans 2,000 years.
 Apart from being rich in culture and spirituality, the city offers myriad of temples that lies in the magical realm of the Himalayas, definitely a scenic place that is perfectly picturesque.

 Pokhara is the ‘Tourist Capital of Nepal’.
-Many travel writers enjoy Pokhara’s relaxing beauty due to its pristine air, snowy peaks of mountain ranges and surrounding greenery.
-Pokhara is also famous for extreme adventures such as trekking, rafting, canoeing and bungee jumping.
+Many writers enjoy Pokhara’s relaxing beauty due to its pristine air, snowy peaks of mountain ranges and surrounding greenery.
+Pokhara is also famous for ancient lakes, waterfalls and gorges, and, of course, majestic views of the Himalayan Mountains.

 This tour has a $500 deposit and the remainder is due 75 prior to departure.